libp2p/docs/content/concepts/circuit-relay.md

 The address above is interesting, because it doesn't include any [transport](/concepts/transport/) addresses for either the peer we want to contact (`QmAlice`) or for the relay peer that will convey the traffic.

 An address like the above effectively says "if you can find a relay node, you can try reaching me using my peer id `QmAlice`".
-In many cases, this is enough, since peers are able to discover relay nodes using a process called [AutoRelay](#autorelay).
+In many cases, this is enough, since peers are able to discover relay nodes using a process called [Autorelay](#autorelay).

 Now let's say that I've established a connection to a specific relay with the peer id `QmRelay`.
 They told me via the identify protocol that they're listening for TCP connections on port `55555` at IPv4 address `7.7.7.7`.
 I can construct an address that describes a path to me through that specific relay over that transport: